TriStereoNet: A Trinocular Framework for Multi-baseline Disparity Estimation: Introduction

-The main contributions of this work are summarized as follows: \emph{i)} We design a horizontally-aligned multi-baseline trinocular stereo setup for more accurate depth estimation.
-Accordingly, an end-to-end deep learning-based model is proposed for processing the 3-tuple input. \emph{ii)} We propose a new layer for merging the disparity-related 4D data for a mid-level fusion.
-We also investigate other levels and methods of fusion. \emph{iii)} An iterative sequential self-supervised and supervised learning scheme is proposed to make the design practical to new real-world scenarios with no disparity annotations available. \emph{iv)} We build a synthetic dataset for the trinocular design together with the ground-truth information, which is publicly available.
+To address this issue, we propose a three-view stereo setup (Fig. \ref{fig:baseline}) and a deep network (Fig. \ref{fig:generalframework}) for estimating the disparity by three inputs.
+Our work considers two baselines of this trinocular setup with a shared reference image to obtain accurate disparity maps.
+To the best of our knowledge, the proposed model is the first that processes the multi-baseline trinocular setting in an end-to-end deep learning-based manner.
+Our motivation for using three cameras for stereo is to leverage both the narrow and the wide baselines for accurate depth estimation.
+Furthermore, in such a setup, the visual data can be recovered for objects in the blind range of the wider baseline by using the narrow baseline.
+This formulation is particularly necessary for autonomous navigation and driving scenarios where diversified and unpredictable near- and far-range objects appear.
+The main contributions of this work are summarized as follows: \emph{1)} We design a horizontally-aligned multi-baseline trinocular stereo setup for more accurate depth estimation.
+Accordingly, an end-to-end deep learning-based model is proposed for processing the 3-tuple input. \emph{2)} We propose a new layer for merging the disparity-related data for a mid-level fusion.
+We also investigate other levels and methods of fusion. \emph{3)} An iterative sequential self-supervised and supervised learning is proposed to make the design applicable to new real-world scenarios where disparity annotations are unavailable. \emph{4)} We build a synthetic dataset for the trinocular design together with the ground-truth information.